 PNWU encourages reporting of all perceived incidents of harassment or discrimination.
-Reports may be made directly to the chief human resources officer and Title IX coordinator, 509.249.7714, hr@pnwu.edu, or using the Title IX Report Form at PNWU.edu.
+Reports may be made directly to the Title IX coordinator, 509.249.7916, rkmetz@pnwu.edu, or using the Title IX Report Form at PNWU.edu.
 PNWU will promptly and thoroughly investigate such reports.
 Retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports is prohibited.
-See Sexual Prevention webpage at PNWU.edu for Sexual Misconduct Investigation Processes.
+See Sexual Assault Prevention webpage at PNWU.edu for Sexual Misconduct Investigation Processes.